Correlation between the charge radii difference in mirror partner nuclei and the symmetry energy slope: INTRODUCTION

 The density-dependence of nuclear symmetry energy, which is mostly determined by the slope parameter $L$, is associated with the isovector-sensitive indicators in the EoS of isospin asymmetry systems.
-In Ref.~\cite{PhysRevC.69.024318}, it suggests that the correlation between the isoscalar incompressibility $K$ and the NST is not clear.
-Further study demonstrates that the correlations between $K$ and the isovector parameters are generally weaker in comparison with the strong correlation between NST and symmetry energy coefficients~\cite{PhysRevC.73.044320,PhysRevC.104.054324}.
+In Ref.~\cite{PhysRevC.69.024318}, it is stated that the correlation between the isoscalar incompressibility $K$ and the NST is not clear.
+Further research demonstrated that the correlations between $K$ and the isovector parameters are generally weaker in comparison with the strong correlation between NST and symmetry energy coefficients~\cite{PhysRevC.73.044320,PhysRevC.104.054324}.
 Actually, the nuclear matter properties recognizing the isoscalar and isovector counterparts are mutually correlated with the effective model parameters.
-This means the influence coming from the isoscalar sector is non-negligible in discussing the isovector properties~\cite{PhysRevC.96.065805,PhysRevC.107.015801}.
+This means that the influence coming from the isoscalar sector is non-negligible in discussing the isovector properties~\cite{PhysRevC.96.065805,PhysRevC.107.015801}.
 As suggested in Refs.~\cite{PhysRevC.69.041301,Chen_2012,PhysRevC.104.055804}, the compression modulus of symmetric nuclear matter is sensitive to the density dependence of symmetry energy.
-Therefore, it is also essential to investigate the correlation between the difference of charge radii of mirror-partner nuclei and the slope parameter $L$ under various incompressibility coefficients $K$.
-In this work, the influence of pairing correlations and isoscalar compression modulus on the charge radii differences of mirror partner nuclei $^{32}$Ar-$^{32}$Si, $^{36}$Ca-$^{36}$S, $^{38}$Ca-$^{38}$Ar, and $^{54}$Ni-$^{54}$Fe are investigated by the spherical Skyrme EDFs.
-Furthermore, the range of slope parameter $L$ deriving from the charge radii differences of mirror-pair nuclei is discussed as well.
+Therefore, it is also essential to investigate the correlation between the difference in charge radii of mirror-partner nuclei and the slope parameter $L$ under various incompressibility coefficients $K$.
+In this work, the influences of pairing correlations and isoscalar compression modulus on the charge radii differences of mirror partner nuclei $^{32}$Ar-$^{32}$Si, $^{36}$Ca-$^{36}$S, $^{38}$Ca-$^{38}$Ar, and $^{54}$Ni-$^{54}$Fe are investigated using the spherical Skyrme EDFs.
+Furthermore, the range of the slope parameter $L$ derived from the charge radii differences of mirror-pair nuclei is discussed.

-The structure of the paper is organized as the follows.
-Sec.~\ref{sec1} is devoted to presenting the theoretical framework briefly.
+The contents of this paper are organized as follows.
+Sec.~\ref{sec1} summarizes the theoretical framework.
 In Sec.~\ref{sec2}, the numerical results and discussion are provided.
-Finally, a summary and outlook is given in Sec.~\ref{sec3}.
+Finally, a summary and outlook are presented in Sec.~\ref{sec3}.